Tips for staying safe in the sun

 Helping you & your children to enjoy the sun safely

-It’s great to get outside and spend time in the sun.
-But it’s important to make sure that you take care to look after your skin from the damaging effects of the sun’s rays.
-Take a look at our tips and advice on how you and your children can enjoy the sun safely.
+It’s great to get outside and spend time in the sun, but it’s important to protect your skin from the damaging effects of the sun’s rays.
+So, take a look at our tips and advice on how you and your children can stay safe in the sun.

 There are a number of ‘once a day’ sun creams available that claim to offer up to eight hours of protection in a single application.
 Be mindful that for these single-application creams to work effectively, they need to be applied correctly (thoroughly and all over) and reapplied after they’ve been exposed to water.

-Top tip: Make sure your sun cream is not out of date.
-Most creams have a shelf life of two to three years, if kept out of sunlight or high temperatures.
+Top tip: Make sure your sun cream isn’t out of date.
+Most have a shelf life of two to three years, if kept out of sunlight or high temperatures.

 We know that getting kids to apply sun cream is no mean feat!
 They often need some persuasion and plenty of reminders, but it’s essential that their skin is protected.

-The most important thing is to make sure you apply plenty of sun cream.
-The amount you use depends on the height and weight of your child, but if you’re unsure, just use the same amount you would for an adult – after all, it’s far better to apply too much rather than too little.
+The most important thing is to make sure you apply plenty of sun cream on your child.
+The amount you use depends on the height and weight of your child, but if you’re unsure, just use the same amount you would for an adult – after all, it’s better to apply too much rather than too little.
 Make sure you cover their whole body: not just the arms and legs but in between fingers and toes, the backs of their knees, behind the ears – everywhere!
 Be extra careful to apply plenty to their neck and shoulders, as these are common sunburn areas.
+As you would with yourself, anytime they get out the pool, have done some exercise or are sweating, rub them down and apply more sunscreen.

 Top tip: Don’t wait until you get to the pool or the beach to apply sunscreen.
-Do so 30 minutes before you go out, so that you can be sure to cover all areas and give it time to dry.
+Do so 30 minutes before you go out – that way you can be sure to cover all areas and give it time to dry.

 How to help stay safe in the sun

 • Cover your skin – loose-fitting cotton clothes work best for protecting your skin.
-Where possible, cover up as much as possible when the sun’s rays are strong
+Where possible, cover up as much as you can when the sun’s rays are strong

-• Stay hydrated – it’s important to keep hydrated by drinking plenty of fluids to help avoid dehydration
+• Stay hydrated – it’s important to drink plenty of fluids throughout the day to help avoid dehydration

 How to help keep kids safe in the sun